 - What does each service consist of, and how is the service delivered?

-- How will the CSP provide ongoing evidence that security controls continue to be in place and are kept up to date?
+- How will the CSP provide ongoing evidence that security controls remain in place and are kept up to date?

 - What will the provider commit to in writing?